Tamlaght railway station

 Tamlaght was a level crossing halt on the Derry Central Railway which ran from Magherafelt to Macfin Junction in Northern Ireland.

 History

 The station was opened by the Northern Counties Committee on 1 May 1917.
+It had a single platform with a concrete shelter.

-Both station and line were closed by the Ulster Transport Authority on 28 August 1950.
+The halt was closed by the Ulster Transport Authority on 28 August 1950, when the line lost its passenger traffic.